Mahmoud Darwish: On the Israeli–Palestinian peace process

+On antisemitism

 Darwish rejected accusations of antisemitism: "The accusation is that I hate Jews.
 It's not comfortable that they show me as a devil and an enemy of Israel.
 I am not a lover of Israel, of course.
 I have no reason to be.
 But I don't hate Jews."
 Darwish described Hebrew as a "language of love."
 He considered himself to be part of the Jewish civilization that existed in Palestine and hoped for a reconciliation between the Palestinians and the Jews.
 When this happens, "the Jew will not be ashamed to find an Arab element in himself, and the Arab will not be ashamed to declare that he incorporates Jewish elements."

-Hamas
+On the Fatah–Hamas conflict

 In 2005, outdoor music and dance performances in Qalqiliya were suddenly banned by the Hamas-led municipality, with authorities saying that such events were forbidden by Islam.
-The municipality also prohibited the playing of music in the Qualqiliya zoo.
+The municipality also prohibited the playing of music in the Qalqiliya zoo.
 In response, Darwish warned that "There are Taliban-type elements in our society, and this is a very dangerous sign."

-In July 2007, Darwish visited Israel for the first time in over 35 years and spoke at an event sponsored by the Hadash party.
-In his speech, he expressed his dismay because Hamas had recently defeated Fatah in the Gaza civil war and taken complete control of Gaza: "We woke up from a coma to see a monocolored flag (of Hamas) do away with the four-color flag (of Palestine)."
+In July 2007, Darwish visited Israel for the first time in over 35 years and spoke at an event sponsored by the Hadash coalition.
+In his speech, he expressed his dismay because Hamas had recently defeated Fatah in the Gaza civil war and taken complete control of the Gaza Strip: "We woke up from a coma to see a monocolored flag (of Hamas) do away with the four-color flag (of Palestine)."
 Additionally, he criticized the ongoing conflict between Hamas and Fatah as "a public attempt at suicide" and a barrier to Palestinian statehood: "Gaza won its independence from the West Bank.
 One people now have two states, two prisons."

-Legacy and impact
+Legacy

+In Palestinian society

 Darwish is widely perceived as a Palestinian symbol and a spokesman for Palestinians.
 Darwish's work has won numerous awards and been published in 20 languages.
 A central theme in Darwish's poetry is the concept of watan or homeland.
 The poet Naomi Shihab Nye wrote that Darwish "is the essential breath of the Palestinian people, the eloquent witness of exile and belonging..."
 He has inspired the work of Libyan textile artist Nour Jaouda.

+Part of the I Witness Silwan art installation includes the text "My homeland is not a suitcase and I am no traveler".

+A line from Darwish's poem Diary of a Palestinian wound was incorporated into an art installation in Silwan in East Jerusalem.
+The installation, I Witness Silwan, was a collaboration between Art Forces, the Madaa-Silwan Creative Center, and the Wadi Hilwa Information Centre.